enakohli/enakohli/README.md

 - 👋 Hi, I’m Ena Kohli
 - 🌱 I’m currently a third year computer science student at the University of Waterloo
-- 👀 I’m interested in learning about new and upcoming technologies like AI, ML, and Cloud Computing
+- 👀 I’m interested in learning about new and upcoming technologies like AI, ML, RPA, and Data Science
 - 👩‍🎓 I have previous work experience at Fidelity Investments Canada as an Emerging Technologist and IT Architect
 - 💻 Some of the programming languages I use are C, C++, Java, Python and Javascript!